In today’s article, I will share how NOT to prepare for your mediation.

 Don’t Get Too Excited For Closure

 Don’t get too excited.
-In fact, you should prepare yourself to be patient and to be bored.
-Except in the simplest of cases, mediation can be a drawn out process, which takes up most of the day.
+You should prepare yourself to be patient and to be bored.
+Except in the simplest of cases, mediation can be a drawn-out process, which takes up most of the day.

-There are going to be long stretches of time where the mediator is working with the defense in another room, and there’s absolutely nothing for you to do.
+There are going to be long periods where the mediator is working with the defense in another room, and there’s absolutely nothing for you to do.